vallettea/koala/doc/index.md

 The `reset` is important because it sets each reset Cell to "I need an update" state, represented by a `None` value.
 Then, all Cells dependent of the input Cell will be reset.

 2) `evaluate(output_cell)`: starting from the output Cell, the algorithm will climb up the tree and evaluate all Cells that need to.
 If a Cell doesn't need evaluation, its value is sent back to the previous node, where the calculation is done.
-You can think about it as a climb up to get all non resetted values necessary for the calculation (i.e Cells not impacted by the `set_value()`), and a climb down to calculate at each node its new value, until you reach the output Cell.
+You can think about it as a climb up to get all non resetted values necessary for the calculation (i.e. Cells not impacted by the `set_value()`), and a climb down to calculate at each node its new value, until you reach the output Cell.

 ## First steps